venice1200/Retro/Microtronic_Phoenix/README.md

 Using the Arduino Input Pins D11 and D12 you are able to choose the Aruino Mode during Start or Reset of the Arduino.
 **Mode 0:** D11 open, D12 open, Standard GPIO Mode (default)

 **Mode 1:** D11 GND, D12 open,  Random Number Generator 1..6 at D2..D5 maybe for Kniffel ???
-        This Mode transfers data without handshake one by one
+This Mode transfers data without handshake one by one.
+If you like to test this Mode with the Microtronic Kniffel Game from here https://github.com/rab-berlin/Kniffel2090
+replace `F05` in line **0xC9** with `FDD` to use the external generated Values.

 **Mode 2:** D11 open, D12 GND,  Random Number Generator 0..9 at D2..D5 for Microtronic Monarch Game
 Code is copied nearly 1:1 except the IO assigment.

 **Mode 3:** D11 GND, D12 GND,   Random Number Generator 0..15 at D2..D5 for ???
-        This Mode transfers data without handshake one by one
+This Mode transfers data without handshake one by one.

-See the Arduino Sketch for Details.
+See the Arduino Sketch `pgm1_gpio_and_rnd_generator.ino` for Details.

 <img src="https://github.com/venice1200/Retro/blob/main/Microtronic_Phoenix/pic/connection.jpg" width="800" />